nassibnassar/yamz/doc/sphinx/pretty.rst

 The ``pretty`` module
 =====================

-This module implements various output-formatters that I've have been found useful for creating web pages and console output.
+This module implements various output-formatters that have been found useful for creating web pages and console output.

 .. toctree::